Skip to primary navigation Skip to content Skip to footer

 P&H Delphin, a playful solo sea kayak

-Sea Kayaks, also known as Expedition Kayaks or Touring Kayaks, are long, high performance boats which have evolved from those first invented by indigenous arctic peoples, especially the Inuit of Greenland, for hunting whales and seals in often rough waters.
-They are fast, seaworthy, and able to carry heavy loads.
-They can be used for both long open paddles and island camping trips as well as for roughwater play like surfing and exploring sea slots.
-They are narrow, with rounded bottoms, which makes them feel tippy and unstable to beginner paddlers.
-However, this narrowness allows experienced paddlers to hold them on an edge, making them more maneuverable despite their length, and able to react to waves and swell without capsizing.
+Sea kayaks (also known as expedition kayaks or touring kayaks) are long, high performance boats which have evolved from those first invented by Indigenous peoples, especially the Inuit of Greenland, for hunting whales and seals in often rough waters.
+They are fast, seaworthy, and designed to carry heavy loads.
+Sea kayaks can be used for both long, open paddles and island camping trips as well as for rough water play like surfing and exploring sea slots.
+Narrow, with rounded bottoms, they can feel tippy and unstable to beginner paddlers.
+However, this narrow shape allows experienced paddlers to hold them on an edge, making them more maneuverable despite their length, and able to react to waves and swell without capsizing.
 Modern sea kayaks are defined by a number of key features: length, rigging, compartments, and cockpit shape.

 Length: 14 feet is usually considered the entry point for “true” sea kayaks.
 A solo will typically range from 15-18 feet, while tandem (and the rare triple) kayaks can be up to 25 feet in length.